KatherineMichel/church-website-and-marketing-on-a-budget/design_sprint.md

 Members of the NOW (Nurture, Outreach, Witness) Committee, which handles community outreach for the church, would begin to collaborate on a new church marketing plan.

-I provided a list of 'tactics' by cost taken from the United Methodist Marketing Plan Audit Implementation Step.
+I provided a list of "Tactics" by cost taken from the United Methodist [Marketing Plan Audit Implementation Step](http://s3.amazonaws.com/Website_Properties_UGC/market-your-church/documents/STEP_4_IMPLEMENTATION_HOMEWORK.PDF).

 Tactics less than $300
 ![](new-marketing-strategy/tactics-less-than-$300.png)